bilalyasin1616/ebaysharp/README.md

 Goal of this library is to make life easy for developers who are looking to use Ebay's API for development.
 This library contains models and services that will wrap the communication logic to make your life easy.

-**Note** Ebay API tends to be quite unstable, lot of services, difficult to implement a flow as a 3rd party integrator and very questionable design decisions for Ebay's team.
+**Note:** Ebay API tends to be quite unstable, lot of services, difficult to implement a flow as a 3rd party integrator and very questionable design decisions for Ebay's team.
 I have tried my best to cover the commerce part here.
 There is huge room for improvement and still a number of uncovered routes.
 Suggestions or contributions are always welcome.

 ## Contributors